VadimKroytor/Backend-Services/README.md

 -> This directory contains services implemented in Java using HTTP and TCP.
 Session Management, Open authentication, server-client HTTP connections, and fetching information from a database are all implemented.
 Please note that Tomcat Apache v9.0 is used to act as a HTTP web server environment in which Java code is allowed to be run.
--> Please note that web.xml is used to map the ports and InetAddress of the respective programs. web.xml is used instead of manually changing the individual network addresses on every designated program for the sake of efficiency and organization.
+Also, please note that web.xml is used to map the ports and InetAddress of the respective programs. web.xml is used instead of manually changing the individual network addresses on every designated program for the sake of efficiency and organization.

 #### Node-And-ExpressJS-Programs Information
 -> This directory contains services implemented in the NodeJS environment using the ExpressJS